Characters: Phineas And Ferb Adults

 - However, Linda's approval of Phineas and Ferb's project in "What'd I Miss?" is likely a sign that she would be more supportive of their innovations than what was previously let on.

-- Snark-to-Snark Combat: Sometimes her and Candace.
+- Snark-to-Snark Combat: Sometimes between Linda and Candace.

 - Unwitting Instigator of Doom: Played For Laughs with Linda, who dated Doof before meeting Lawrence.
 Apparently, she's the one who started his fascination with conquering the Tri-State Area.